cncf/glossary/content/en/multitenancy.md

 In other words, multitenant software provides each tenant with its segregated environment (work data, settings, list of credentials, etc.), simultaneously serving multiple tenants.
 From a tenant's perspective, each has its dedicated software installation, although, in reality, they are all sharing one.
 This is achieved by running the software on a server and allowing tenants to connect to it over the network via an interface and/or an [API](/application-programming-interface/) (also refer to [Client-Server Architecture](/client-server-architecture/)).

-Typical and well-known examples of multitenant software are Google Mail, Google Docs, Microsoft Office 365, Salesforce CRM, Dropbox, with thousands more falling into this category fully or at least partially.
+Multitenant software examples include Google Mail, Google Docs, Microsoft Office 365, Salesforce CRM, and Dropbox, among many more that categorize as either entirely or partially multitenant software.

 A tenant can be as small as just one user with a single login ID, completely independent of other users (as it is often the case with personal productivity software), or as large as an entire corporation with thousands of logins IDs each having their own privileges but interrelated in a multitude of ways.